niallobrien/generator-ee-foundation/README.md

 * Automagically compile Sass (via libsass) *(new)*
 * Automagically lint your scripts
 * Awesome Image Optimization (via OptiPNG, pngquant, jpegtran and gifsicle)
-* Automagically wire-up dependencies installed with [Bower](http://bower.io) (when `gulp watch` or `gulp wiredep`)
+* Automagically wire-up dependencies installed with [Bower](http://bower.io) (when you run `gulp watch` or `gulp wiredep`)

 ## Getting Started

 - Install Expression Engine into your project directory
-- Set your vhost/server name to `dev.ee.local` in MAMP etc. and point it to your project
+- Set your vhost/server name to `dev.ee.local` in MAMP etc. and point it to your project.
-- Install: `npm install generator-ee-foundation -g`
+- Install: `npm install generator-ee-foundation -g`.
-- Run: `yo ee-foundation` in your project directory
+- Run: `yo ee-foundation` in your project directory.
-- Within Expression Egnine, set your master template to `master.html` under `admin/templates/default_site/layouts.group/` which was created by this generator
+- Within Expression Engine, set your master template to `master.html` under `admin/templates/default_site/layouts.group/` which was created by this generator (I like to rename the Expression Engine `system` directory to `admin`).
 - Run `gulp watch` when developing.
+This will wire all bower dependencies & watch your styles, scripts and even your Gulpfile for changes and automatically reload the browser.
-- Default styles are included for `small`, `medium` and `large` breakpoints, so style accordingly
+- Default styles are included for `small`, `medium` and `large` breakpoints, so style accordingly.
-- When ready to deploy, run `gulp` and this will generate a `dist` directory (distribution) which will contain your production ready files, ready to be deployed
+- When ready to deploy, run `gulp build` and this will generate a `dist` directory (distribution) which will contain your production ready files, ready to be deployed.
+- If you want to over-ride any of Foundation's settings, please see `_settings.scss`.
 - Hit me up with questions on Twitter: @niall_obrien

+## NOTE
+Libsass (gulp-sass) does not yet support all of the features of Ruby Sass >= 3.3.
+At the moment, gulp-sass cannot compile Foundation 5.4.3 out of the box as they're using Sass syntax >= 3.3.
+Please see [this open issue](https://github.com/zurb/foundation/pull/5632) and [this forum thread](http://foundation.zurb.com/forum/posts/19063-grunt---error-error-reading-values-after----libsass).
+Remove the `!global` statement from the `_functions.scss` file and gulp-sass will work.
+I tried gulp-ruby-sass, which can compile with no problems, but damn it's slow!

 #### Third-Party Dependencies

 *(HTML/CSS/JS/Images/etc)*

-To install dependencies, run `bower install depName --save` to get the files, then add a `script` or `style` tag to your `index.html` or an other appropriate place.
+To install dependencies, run `bower install depName --save` to get the files.
+When you run `gulp watch` again, it will automatically wire your dependencies in your `master.html` file.

 ## Options